rareval48/Engineering_4_Notebook/README.md

 [Crash Avoidance 3 Code](https://github.com/rareval48/Engineering_4_Notebook/blob/main/raspberry-pi/Crash%20Avoidance%20(3))

 ### Reflection
-This part of the project was pretty easy but the only thing that I needed to do was redo the libraies as I had extra libraries in my lib that were un-needed and took up alot of space.
+Getting the LCD screen to work was problably the hardest theing to do, as the code didnt like the device address foir some reason so I had to go back multiple times to make sure that I actually got the right address.
+Once I fixed that another slew of problems arrived, including code and wiring problems.
+But, after I fixed them all the code finally worked.